 You can facilitate a server upgrade or downgrade by using MySQL Enterprise Backup to make a backup of your data from a source server, restore it to a new target server, and, after some preparations, start a different version of MySQL Server on the restored data.
 Here are a number of things that users should pay attention to when restoring a backup with a database upgrade or downgrade:

-Restoring a database to an older MySQL version (i.e., server downgrading) should only be performed when the original and the final server versions are in the same release series (for example, going from 5.5.30 to 5.5.29).
-Downgrading to a lower series (for example, from 5.6.33 to 5.5.33) might cause server crashes or data corruption.
+Restoring a database with a server downgrade should only be performed when the MySQL servers on the source and the target servers are in the same release series.
+Downgrading to a lower series (for example, from 5.7.21 to 5.6.39) might cause server crashes or data corruption.

-Restoring a database to a newer MySQL version (i.e. server upgrading) requires the following steps, the skipping of which might crash the target server:
+Restoring a database with a server upgrade requires the following steps, the skipping of any of which might crash the restored server:

 copy-back-and-apply-logoperation on the backup.

 SET GLOBAL innodb_fast_shutdown=0statement and then shutting the server down.
-This will ensure that all dirty pages are flushed, and hence there will be no redo log processing for the newer server.
+This ensures that all dirty pages are flushed, and hence there will be no redo log processing later for the upgraded server.

-After performing these steps, check your data to make sure that your restore is successful.
+After performing these steps, check your data to make sure that your restore has been successful.